 Smith Postyard LLC. is a family owned and operated business.
 Our Family has been involved in hedge post for 4 generations in Woodson County Kansas.
 In 1989, I began Smith Postyard, LLC.

 With hard work and dedication to quality post and customer satisfaction, we have established valuable repetitive customers.
 We feel the best advertisement is the word of mouth.
 Therefore, our goal is to satisfy our customers with quality products.
-This has helped to make us the leading hedge post supplier in the business.
+This has helped to make us the leading hedge post supplier in the industry.

 Our Hedge Postyard

 Osage orange is a unique tree with a remarkable history.
 No other tree in central North America has had such a long and close relationship with humans - both Native Americans and settlers.
 Whether it is known locally as Osage orange, mock orange, Osage apple, hedge, hedge apple, naranjo chino, bois d'arc, bodark or bow wood, it is the same distinctive tree

 The wood of the Osage-orange is golden yellow or bright orange when first cut, but turns brown on exposure.
 The wood is dense, heavy, tough, and durable.
 It also shrinks or swells very little compared to the wood of other trees.
 The wood is used for fence posts, insulator pins, treenails, furniture, and archery bows.
 In fact, many archers consider the wood of the Osage-orange to be the world's finest wood for bows.